FlareMozZ/ToDo_app/README.md

-# Quiz_app
+# todo_app
-A quiz app made on flutter with random question sequence and answer checkout
+A todo app made on flutter with hive local storage